Examining One of the Greatest Heresies to Attack the Church

 Revelation 19:19-21 - 19 And I saw the beast and the kings of the earth with their armies gathered to make war against him who was sitting on the horse and against his army.
 20 And the beast was captured, and with it the false prophet who in its presence had done the signs by which he deceived those who had received the mark of the beast and those who worshiped its image.
 These two were thrown alive into the lake of fire that burns with sulfur.
 21 And the rest were slain by the sword that came from the mouth of him who was sitting on the horse, and all the birds were gorged with their flesh.

-I could show these three verses to any unbeliever, and they would draw an immediate conclusion, that this was the conclusion of the Bible.
+I could show these three verses to any unbeliever and they would draw an immediate conclusion–that this was the conclusion of the Bible.
 They wouldn’t be able to consider differently, because there is nothing but finality to these three verses.
-All that we even need to consider to know about the enemy at the end of time, is found right here in this chapter.
+All that we need to know about the enemy at the end of time is found right here in this chapter.

-If you were to apply this to making dinner, you could easily figure out that a basic meal could take 30 to 40 minutes to prep and cook.
-But a person who had never cooked in their life, would take tons of time longer.
-And almost guaranteed, the inability to copy what you might already know as a seasoned cook with years of experience.
+If you were to apply this to making dinner, you could easily figure that a basic meal would take 30 to 40 minutes to prep and cook.
+However, a person who had never cooked in their life would take much longer.

-This application can be tagged on to proper hermeneutics in Theology.
-If you aren’t used to applying a Christ-centered methodology (due to either lack of reading the scripture or just lack of every pursuing an area of theology altogether), then you’re going to be as lost as the worst cook in America being asked to make fresh Chicken Parm and Alfredo Linguini.
+This application also can be used in Theology.
+Suppose you aren’t used to applying a Christ-centered methodology due to the lack of reading the scripture or never pursuing an area of theology.
+In that case, you’re going to be as lost as the worst cook in America who has been asked to make fresh Chicken Parm and Alfredo Linguini.

-Biblical Hermeneutics tells us that if something has already occurred, then any retelling of the same story doesn’t necessarily mean it’s going to happen again… but that it’s a focus on said story, or maybe a different take on the same story.
+Biblical Hermeneutics tells us if something has already occurred, then any retelling of the same story doesn’t necessarily mean it’s going to happen again.
+It just means the story or a different take on the same story is the focus at that time.
 Just like I shared before about recapitulation and the whole football replay analogy.

-Keep this in mind as we discuss chapter 20.
+Keep this in mind as we discuss Revelation 20.

 Chapter 20:2-3 - And he seized the dragon, that ancient serpent, who is the devil and Satan, and bound him for a thousand years, 3 and threw him into the pit, and shut it and sealed it over him, so that he might not deceive the nations any longer, until the thousand years were ended.
 After that he must be released for a little while.

-Question, why would an angel be binding Satan, and throwing him into a pit, if he was already cast into it in the first place?
+Question, why would an angel be binding Satan and throwing him into a pit if he was already cast into it in the first place?
 He wouldn’t.
-Unless, it’s a recapitulation of the exact same story that took place in chapter 19.
-And that’s exactly what we have here.
+Unless it’s a recapitulation of the same story that took place in Revelation 19, which is exactly what we have here.

-So, in buttoning up this point of contention… when you read 19 and then 20, read it with this and you will not struggle with the interpretation that says that the 1,000-years is a metaphor for the entire time between the two advents of Christ.
+So, to button up this point of contention, when you read Revelation 19 and 20, read the chapters with this in mind.
+If you do, you will not struggle with the interpretation that says the 1,000 years is a metaphor for the entire time between the two advents of Christ.
 We are now almost 2,000 years removed from the ascension of our Savior.
-And in due time, He will return for the Last Day.
+In due time, He will return for the Last Day.

-Since Jesus already said that the time near the end would be a time of great tribulation for the elect of God (both Jew and Gentile), then we can rationally consider the upheaval of evil near the end of the “1,000-year binding of Satan – where he is bound from deceiving the nations,” he is subsequently released for a “little while” to go back to??
+Since Jesus already said the time near the end would be a time of great tribulation for the elect of God (both Jew and Gentile), we can rationally consider the upheaval of evil near the end of the “1,000-year binding of Satan–where he is bound from deceiving the nations.”
+Subsequently, he is then released for a “little while” to go back to??
 You guessed it, deception.
 And THEN, the Lord will return.

-Look at the landscape of the church today, and tell me we do not have horrible doctrine running rampant along with great deception.
+Look at the landscape of the church today and tell me we do not have horrible doctrine running rampant along with great deception.
 Not just evil… but deception.
 The evil that is the great upheaval against the Saints in the final days is yet to happen.
-This would clearly summarize the meaning of chapter 20 as a “peek more behind the curtain” than is found in chapter 19.
+This would clearly summarize the meaning of Revelation 20 as more of a “peek behind the curtain” than is found in Revelation 19.

 John understood this.
 So should we.